gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

 The ReplicaSet has created 3 pods with the label `env=dev`.

-The next ReplicaSet manifest file nammed as `rs-kubernetes-matchExpressions.yaml` will create ReplicaSets of 3 pods:
+The next ReplicaSet manifest file named as `rs-kubernetes-matchExpressions.yaml` will create ReplicaSets of 3 pods:

 ```
 apiVersion: apps/v1